NikolaMilinkovic/product-selector/README.md

 At the end of selection cycle, component displays to the user the overview of all the answers as last check before accessing the database to retrieve appropriate products.

 # Note:
-In this component database querying is not implemented as well as product display.
+Database querying as well as product display is not implemented.

 This component is a demo limited to local code execution.